-Creating a detailed buyers persona will help your sales team discover:
+Creating a detailed buyer persona will help your sales team discover:

 It is not uncommon to have multiple buyer personas for a business.

-For instance, if your prospective consumer needs to get approval from others before deciding to purchase, you'll need separate buyers’ personas to address the needs of everyone involved in the decision cycle.
+For instance, if your prospective consumer needs to get approval from others before deciding to purchase, you'll need a separate buyer persona to address the needs of everyone involved in the decision cycle.

 This helps businesses to understand the requirements of their customers and serve them better.

-Why Is it Important to Know Your Buyers Persona?
+Why is it Considered Important to Focus on the Buyer Persona?

 A rookie's mistake, which most businesses make, is to focus their marketing strategy on what they do and how good they are at it.
 Totally disregarding what the customer needs.
 This puts them at a tangent with how their target audience makes decisions.

-While choosing a product or service, people gravitate instinctively towards businesses they know and trust.
+While choosing a product or service, people gravitate instinctively towards businesses with a positive reputation.
 And, the key to creating trust is to demonstrate sincere empathy and concern for your clientele, both existing and prospective.